23 February - 29 March 2022

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.

-The table below shows information and restrictions on the grants you may apply for if you already have an ongoing grant.
-Please note that you may not apply for this grant if you are the project leader for an ongoing network grant within educational sciences.
+If you already have an ongoing grant, then further information about the grants you may apply for are shown in on the page “Several grants simultaneously Opens in new window.”.
+Please note that you may not apply for this grant if you are the project leader for an ongoing network grant in educational sciences.

 What applies for applications to or grants from other funding bodies?

 You must include minimum 1 and maximum 4 participating researchers in your application.
-Participating researchers are other researchers with doctoral degrees or corresponding competence who represent participating research teams at their respective HEIs in the network.
+Participating researchers are other researchers with a doctoral degree or corresponding competence, who represent the researcher team participating in the network at their respective HEIs.
 At least one of these shall be active at a foreign HEI.

 Costs and grant amounts